Thursday, 6 November 2025

 Using a clipon

-I added the clipon to my phone, set a skull that was handy in place near three books, then set the phone and clip on in place over the active lens with camera mode started.
+I added the clipon to my phone, set a skull that was handy in place near the three books, then set the phone and clip on in place over the active lens with camera mode started.

 You are looking here at a suture in the skull of a dead rabbit, with a few scraps of soil.